The next Ultimate Florida Challenge is

 This is a very nice motel and you might want to call ahead to get a room once your

 The Lat/Lon of the Beach at the Cedar Key CP is 29.136° and 83.036°.

-If you switched boats at Fort Clinch, you must switch back to your original boat
+If you switched boats at Fort Clinch or St. Marys, you must switch back to your original boat

-at this SP or the town of Suwannee.
+at or between this SP and the town of Suwannee.